openresty/lua-nginx-module/README.markdown

 Enable or disable the Lua code cache for `set_by_lua_file`, `content_by_lua_file`, `rewrite_by_lua_file`, and `access_by_lua_file`, and also force Lua module reloading on a per-request basis.

-This is mainly used for Lua development only because it has great impact on the over-all performance and is strongly discouraged for production uses.
+Disabling the Lua code cache is mainly used for Lua development only because it has great impact on the over-all performance and is strongly discouraged for production uses.